 Tux Paint

-Tux Paint is completely free software, released as “Open Source” software, under the provisions of the GNU General Public License (GPL).
+Tux Paint is completely free software, released as “Open Source” software, under the provisions of the GNU General Public License (GPL), version 2.
 This means you may download it and install it on as many machines as you wish, copy it for friends and family, and give it to your local schools.
 In fact, we encourage this!

 Tux Paint runs on most systems, but check the Requirements if you're unsure whether your system can support it.